-The main COVID-19 vaccine we are using in New Zealand is made by Pfizer-BioNTech.
+The main COVID-19 vaccine we are using for primary doses in New Zealand is made by Pfizer-BioNTech.
 It is also known by its brand name, Comirnaty.

 It is an mRNA-based (messenger ribonucleic acid) vaccine.

 You need 2 doses.
 The standard gap between doses is 3 weeks or more.

 For children aged 5 to 11, the recommended gap between doses is 8 weeks or more.

 For children aged 6 months to 4 years, the vaccine is a 3-dose course.
 It is recommended the second dose is given 3 weeks after the first.
 Followed by a third dose given at least 8 weeks after the second dose.

 You should not get the Pfizer vaccine if you have had a severe allergic reaction to this vaccine or its ingredients.

 The Pfizer BA.4/5 COVID-19 bivalent vaccine is the main COVID-19 vaccine we use for booster doses.